Fatherland (novel): Plot

-In the cellars of Gestapo headquarters at Prinz-Albrecht-Straße, March is tortured but does not reveal Maguire's location.
-Odilo Globocnik boasts that Auschwitz and the other camps have been totally razed and that March will never know the truth for certain.
-Kripo Chief Arthur Nebe stages a rescue with the intention of tracking March as he meets with Maguire at their rendezvous in Waldshut-Tiengen, on the Swiss-German border.
-March realises what is happening, heads for Auschwitz and leads the authorities in the wrong direction.
+Armed with the documents, but unable to use official diplomatic channels which would be dominated by Kennedy officials desperate to achieve détente with Germany, Maguire heads for Switzerland and hopes to expose the evidence of the extermination to the world.
+March plans to join her, but first goes to see his estranged ten-year-old son, who denounces him to the Gestapo.
+In the cellars of Gestapo headquarters at Prinz-Albrecht-Straße, March is tortured but does not reveal Maguire's location, aware that the longer he holds out is the more time she has to get away with the story.
+Odilo Globocnik, Heydrich's right-hand man who had been responsible for the assassinations, boasts that Auschwitz and the other camps have been totally razed and that March will never know the truth for certain.
+Nebe stages a rescue with the intention of tracking March as he meets with Maguire at their rendezvous.
+Realising what is happening, March heads for Auschwitz to lead the authorities in the wrong direction.

-The Gestapo catches up with March at the unmarked site of Auschwitz.
+The Gestapo catches up with March at the unmarked site of the camp near Auschwitz.
 Knowing that Maguire had enough time to cross the border into Switzerland, March searches for some sign that the camp existed.
 As Gestapo agents close in on him in a helicopter, March uncovers bricks in the undergrowth.
 Satisfied, he pulls out his gun and continues to walk towards the birch woods.